benzionchen/Text-Maze-Solver-Dijkstra-s-w--Union-Find/README.md

 One of the things I struggled with in this project was making sure that the algorithm was properly 1) parsing the maze and 2) returning a maze that is also properly parsed.
 This is a two part problem where when the new maze is being drawn, that it's not adding any additional brackets or elements. ![improper maze parsing](https://github.com/user-attachments/assets/0f62a5c9-a009-4bd9-8abe-2d085f2be8d4)
 This improper parsing of the maze was happening when the loop `for (char cell : line)` adds every character in the input line into the row vector.
-So that meant that the content of the maze cells along with the brackets were getting redundantly parsed in the maze, causing format issues.
+So that meant that the content of the maze cells along with the brackets were getting redundantly parsed in the maze, causing formating issues.

 Another issue I ran into was that my computer was not recognizing the proper compiler that I had installed.
 I installed MinGW, but for some reason, it kept recognizing the v6.3.0 of it rather than using the updated compiler to run my code.
 And because of that, I ran into issues with not being able to run certain types of features only available to C++ 11 or higher.